The Wire

 Students in elementary and middle school

-It would be nearly impossible to read every text message, look at every post and review all of a child’s emails.
-Good news: Several apps can help monitor your child’s online activity and alert you to dangers.
+It’s nearly impossible to review every text message, post and email on your child’s device.
+Good news: Several apps can help monitor their online activity and alert you to dangers.
 Some of the most popular are Disney’s Circle Go, the Bark app, and the Amazon-backed Luma router.
-If these tools detect an issue, or see your child is going to an inappropriate site, they detect this and block them.
+If these tools detect an issue, or see your child going to an inappropriate site, they detect this and block them.
 Most of these apps give parents the option to receive alerts and information as to which sites were blocked, so parents can have a conversation with their kids.

 High school and college age

-This age group is typically already tech savvy, but not always up to date on best practices for keeping themselves safe online.
+This age group is typically already tech savvy, but not always up to date on best practices for staying safe online.
 To help them stay out of trouble, or to help prevent someone stealing their identity, follow the mobile best practices below.

-• Authentication: Make sure a strong password or passphrase is setup on their phone.
+• Authentication: Make sure their phone has a strong password or passphrase.
 Most new phones have the option for biometrics using fingerprints or facial recognition.
 Make sure they have one or more of these features turned on to protect their device and their personal information.
 Using two-factor authentication whenever possible provides an additional layer of security.

 • Research before downloading: Before they download and install an app on their mobile device, students should verify the app will perform only functions you approve of.
 Use known websites or other trusted sources for reviews of the app.